ThomasBaldi/STUDY-EP-stock-sales/README.md

 First of all, let's populate the database with the "POST/setup" endpoint.

-- It doesn't need a body
+- The request doesn't need a body
 - It will create 2 roles, 1 = Admin and 2 = User,
 - It then creates a unique Admin user (there's a hook on the user model to reinforce the prevention of any other Admins from being created)
 - It then makes a call to the provided Noroff API which is used to store items and categories